suuuuutech-1/Spanish_Vocab/README.md

 # Spanish_Vocab
-Names of colrs in spanish and their respective colors
+Names of colors in spanish and their respective colors